garoof-no/lua/README.md

 This repo is built and deployed to GitHub Pages, so there's [an example you can try here](https://glorp.github.io/webby-lua).

-If you don't want to build the wasm stuff yourself, you can remix or download stuff through the Glitch stuff.
-Or you can download the individual files directly: The Emscripten-built file:
+If you don't want to build the wasm stuff yourself, you can just download the built stuff.
+The Emscripten-built file:
 * [lua-wasm.js](https://glorp.github.io/webby-lua/lua-wasm.js)

 Others used in the example: